Abel C. Pepper: Early life and education

-Career and life
+Life and career

 After relocating to Rising Sun, Pepper became active in the community.
 He became the County Commissioner of Dearborn County.
 He joined the Indiana Militia, in which he earned the rank of colonel and brigadier general.
 He used the title of colonel, regardless of his higher rank.
 Pepper served his first term in the Indiana House of Representatives in 1825, followed by a second term in 1826.
 He ran for Lieutenant-Governor in 1828, running against Milton Stapp.
 Pepper lost the election by "a few hundred votes."

 In 1829, Pepper was appointed by Andrew Jackson in Fort Wayne, Indiana to the United States Department of War as a sub-Indian agent, focused on the removal of American Indians in Illinois, Indiana, Michigan and Wisconsin.
 Eventually, he was named superintendent.
 During his time as an Indian agent, he negotiated nine treaties between the Potawatomies, with he Potawatomies handing selective land plots over to the state and settlers, including the Treaty of Turkey Creek Prairie.
 Those Potawatomies that did not leave their land within the two years agreed to in the treaties were forced to evacuate, resulting in the Potawatomi Trail of Death.

 In 1836, he returned to the Indiana House of Representatives to serve a third and final term.
 He resigned from his position with the Department of War in 1839.

 Pepper became director of the Bank of Indiana in 1842.
 Pepper ran for the position against fellow representative William Andrews.
 The House of Representatives voted five times, with the final vote giving Pepper the majority (51 votes) over Andrews (46 votes).
 After the one-year term expired, Pepper was voted again, unanimously, as director.
 In 1844, he served as the sheriff and Sinking Fund Commissioner of Dearborn County, Indiana.
 After his tenure, he was appointed by President James K. Polk a United States marshal, serving from 1845 until 1849.

 Pepper was a freemason, serving as a Grand Master and Grand High Priest.
 He was also a member of the Knights Templar.